hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ## Redfish Mockup Server

 Once the Redfish mockup is created, you can make it available to Redfish clients with the [DMTF Mockup Server](https://github.com/DMTF/Redfish-Mockup-Server/releases/latest).
-This Python 3 application is web server taking the location of a Redfish mockup as input, as well as some other parameters.
+This Python 3 application is a web server taking the location of a Redfish mockup as input, as well as some other parameters explained below.

-Deployment and usage is well documented in the [GitHub](https://github.com/DMTF/Redfish-Mockup-Server) repository.
-The following code block shows how I launch it in my Workshops-on-Demand:
+Deployment and usage of this program is well documented in the [GitHub](https://github.com/DMTF/Redfish-Mockup-Server) repository.
+The following code block shows how I launch it in my Redfish Workshops-on-Demand:

 ```Shell
 python3 redfishMockupServer.py                                 \